top of page

 Self-help

-• Learn about the condition
+• Educate yourself about the condition

-• Speak to someone trustworthy
+• Speak to someone you trust

-• Practice breathing and grounding exercises
+• Try breathing and grounding exercises

-• Practice physical exercises
+• Stay active with physical exercises

-• Keep a diary
+• Keep a diary/journal

 • Be kind to yourself

-• Avoid conflicting situations
+• Avoid stressful or conflicting situations

 Love